 Responsible investing with AMP

-AMP Capital is responsible for managing the underlying assets in AMP’s superannuation products and publishes information on its website about its responsible and ethical investing practices, ESG investment insights, and responsible investment product offerings.
+AMP Capital is also responsible for managing the some of the underlying assets in AMP’s superannuation products.
+Find out more about its responsible and ethical investing practices, ESG investment insights, and responsible investment product offerings at AMP Capital.

-1 Responsible Investment Association Australasia, From values to riches: Charting consumer attitudes and demand for responsible investing in Australia 2017, pg.
-6, figure 2.
+1 Responsible Investment Association Australasia, From values to riches 2020 Charting consumer expectations and demand for responsible investing in Australia pg.
+7

-3 Responsible Investment Association Australasia, Responsible Investment Benchmark Report 2018, pg.
-5 paragraph 9
+3 Responsible Investment Association Australasia, Responsible Investment Benchmark Report 2019 pg.
+5 figure 7

 Before deciding what’s right for you, it’s important to consider your particular circumstances and read the relevant Product Disclosure Statement or Terms and Conditions available from AMP at amp.com.au or by calling 131 267.

 Any advice and information provided is general in nature, hasn’t taken your circumstances into account, and is provided by AWM Services Pty Ltd ABN 15 139 353 496 (AWM Services), which is part of the AMP group (AMP).
 Read our Financial Services Guide for information about our services, including the fees and other benefits that AMP companies and their representatives may receive in relation to products and services provided to you.
 All information on this website is subject to change without notice.